Rysias/cds-assignments/language-assignments/language-a1/README.md

 ### Software Design
 As all the scripts share much of the same machinery, there are ample opportunity to keep the code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and [SOLID](https://www.digitalocean.com/community/conceptual_articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design).
 Below I describe how each of the SOLID principles apply to my code.

-- **Single responsibility**: Each function does one thing and one thing only, which makes them a) easier to debug and b) easier to refactor.On a higher level, I have also split the parts (tokenization and collocation) into different files ([`src/tokenize.py`](./src/tokenize.py) and [`src/collocate.py`](./src/collocate.py)) which further increases cohesion while lowering coupling.
+- **Single responsibility**: Each function does one thing and one thing only, which makes them a) easier to debug and b) easier to refactor.
+On a higher level, I have also split the parts (tokenization and collocation) into different files ([`src/tokenize.py`](./src/tokenize.py) and [`src/collocate.py`](./src/collocate.py)) which further increases cohesion while lowering coupling.
 - **Open-closed**: By splitting the tokenization into a separate file, I make it easier to switch the backend to another framework such as [NLTK](https://www.nltk.org/).
 - **Liskov substitution**: Not applicable as we don't work with classes.
-- **Interface segregation**: I segregate interfaces on two levels.
+- **Interface segregation**: I segregate interfaces on two levels;
     1. Each script (e.g. [`collocate_single_txt.py`](./collocate_single_text.py)) has minimal dependencies, which lowers coupling.
     2. By splitting functionality as described earlier, I make testing and changing files less dependent on external dependencies.
 - **Dependency Inversion**: Not super relevant for this project, as the assignment is relatively set so we don't need to juggle different back-ends.
 However, following the other principles makes this relatively easy to implement.